Jayakrishna2b/Machine-learning/README.md

 # Machine-learning
-i will post my hand written notes of machine learning here
+This repository consists of NOTES for machine learning